Debora Simon Pacholder

 Debora Simon Pacholder has secured winning outcomes for plaintiffs and defendants in complex litigation, including commercial, employment, civil rights, commercial landlord and tenant, insurance coverage, and multi-party tort litigation.
-For example:

 In March 2006, she won nearly $140,000 in sanctions against National Oilwell on behalf of the former president of National Oilwell’s subsidiary.
-The sanctions award, based on National Oilwell’s filing of a groundless “strike” suit, was noted in the Texas Lawyer and was identified as the “verdict of the week” by the Texas Bluesheet.
+The sanctions award, based on National Oilwell’s filing of a groundless “strike” suit, was noted in Texas Lawyer and was identified as the “verdict of the week” by the Texas Bluesheet.
 National Oilwell had alleged fraud and breach of fiduciary duties against its former officer, claiming more than $1 million in damages.
 After Ms. Pacholder obtained dismissal all of the claims brought by National Oil Well on summary judgment, she succeeded in recovering what is believed to be the highest ever amount of sanctions assessed in an employment case in state district court in Houston.

 Ms. Pacholder participated in the defense of a health services company sued for negligence in a wrongful death suit.
 After Ms. Pacholder filed for summary judgment on behalf of the company, the Plaintiffs settled the suit with the company’s co-defendant, but dismissed Ms. Pacholder’s client without requesting any settlement payment.
-In the summer of 2007, Ms. Pacholder and Mr. Zavitsanos recovered all of the client’s attorney’s fees incurred in defense of the medical malpractice suit, in an arbitration action for indemnity against the company’s settling co-defendant.
+In the summer of 2007, Ms. Pacholder and Mr. Zavitsanos recovered all of the client’s attorney’s fees incurred in defense of the medical malpractice suit in an arbitration action for indemnity against the company’s settling co-defendant.

 For the same health services company, Ms. Pacholder has successfully obtained: 1) the appointment of a receivership over the defendant’s assets in a breach of contract action after less than one day of testimony; 2) a temporary injunction preventing disbursement of the defendant’s funds in another breach of contract action; 3) dismissal of two hotly contested actions brought against the company by a laboratory services company with no settlement payment by the company; 4) partial summary judgment on the defendant’s affirmative defenses in another breach of contract action, for which the client obtained in settlement 95 percent of the damages and attorneys fees incurred after presentation of the evidence at trial.

-Ms. Pacholder successfully argued to the Fourteenth Court of Appeals to have a summary judgment granted against her client overturned.
+Ms. Pacholder successfully argued to the 14th Court of Appeals to have a summary judgment granted against her client overturned.
 The client, who had sought reimbursement for a settlement to which its insurer refused to consent, ultimately recovered the majority of the fees expended.
 The case,Comsys Information Technology Services, Inc. v.
 Twin City Fire Ins.
 Co., 130 S.W.3d 181 (Tex.
 App.
 Houston [14th Dist.]
 2003, review denied) is cited often in insurance coverage opinions.

 In 2006, she successfully defended an insurance adjuster in a mold claim in which the Plaintiff was seeking more than $1 million in damages.